zuozhenggh/learning-library/data-management-library/goldengate/migrate-postgre-atp/migrate/migrate.md

 ## **Step 5**: Open Target Administration Server

-1. In this lab scope, we will only migrate to ATP with help of initload.
-Click on Target Receiver server port **9021**, it will redirect you to new tab.
+1. Click on Target Receiver server port **9021**, it will redirect you to new tab.
 Provide your credentials again for username **oggadmin**.

 	![](/images/micro_oggadmin_0.png)